ntfwc/twitch_desktop_notification_system/README.md

 #Features

 * Efficiency:
-	* Uses a persistent https connection for the api.
+	* Uses a persistent https connections.
 	* Has a cache for user avatars.
 Will download avatars as needed, and on subsequent runs, it will only re-download an avatar if it is modified (just like the refresh button does on a Web Browser).
 	* The program spends the vast majority of its time sleeping, or waiting on IO, so it uses very little CPU time.